-The best way to find General Counsel jobs and legal counsel jobs in London is to look at specialist legal and general counsel recruitment firms which focus on the industry you are interested in.
-For example, Rutherford is a general counsel recruitment firm that specialises in the financial services sector: for over a decade, we have been working with some of the most renowned firms in the finance world, helping them source some of the best legal talent in the London market.
+The best way to find General Counsel and legal counsel jobs in London is to look at specialist legal counsel recruitment firms which focus on the industry you are interested in.
+For example, Rutherford is a legal counsel recruitment firm that specialises in the financial services sector: for over a decade, we have been working with some of the most renowned firms in the finance world, helping them source some of the best legal talent in the London market.

 What Is The Difference Between General Counsel Jobs and Legal Counsel Jobs in London?

-General counsel and Legal counsel positions all sit within the same in-house legal team, with General Counsels acting as the Head of the department.
+General counsel and Legal counsel positions all sit within the same in-house legal team, with the General Counsel acting as the Head of the department.

 Why are In-house Counsel Jobs Important?